michal-racko/simple-rag/README.md

 - `001-prepare-data.ipynb`: Focuses on data preparation and parsing
 - `002-retriever-country.ipynb`: Analyzes performance of different embeddings and similarity metrics for the retriever

+Experimental results are logged in the MLFLow db file.
+To view the results start the MLFlow server and navigate to `localhost:5000`.
+Experiment are listed in the top-left part of the UI.
+Experiment naming follows names of the corresponding jupyther notebooks.